intel-analytics/BigDL-2.x/pyzoo/zoo/examples/textclassification/README.md

 ```
 __Options:__
 * `--data_path` The path where the training and word2Vec data locate.
 Default is `/tmp/text_data`.
 Make sure that you have write permission to the specified path if you want the program to automatically download the data for you.
 * `--partition_num` The number of partitions to cut the dataset into.
-Datault is 4.
+Default is 4.
 * `--token_length` The size of each word vector.
 Default is 200.
 * `--sequence_length` The length of a sequence.
 Default is 500.
 * `--max_words_num` The maximum number of words.
 Default is 5000.